 You can learn more by visiting medicare.gov or calling 1-800-MEDICARE.

-Healthcare needs can change quickly—you'll want to make sure you have the right kind of Medicare coverage so you’ll be covered in the event of an emergency.
+Healthcare needs can change quickly—you may want to make sure you have the right kind of Medicare coverage so you can be covered in the event of an emergency.

 Medicare includes an annual enrollment period, which gives you the opportunity to make changes to your coverage.
 To get maximum coverage, you should explore and research the advantages of each type of coverage.

-Keep in mind that even if your short or long-term care needs haven’t changed, there’s a chance that your Medicare benefits have.
-To make sure all your needs are being met, here are a few more things you want to do leading up to and during the enrollment period:
+Keep in mind that even if your short or long-term care needs remain the same, there’s a chance that your Medicare benefits may have changed.
+To make sure your needs are being met, here are a few more things you want to do leading up to and during the enrollment period:

 * Information on this page is for general purposes only and is not intended to be a substitute for financial, legal, tax, accounting or other professional advice.